Osman Sagar

 Osman Sagar is a reservoir in the city of Hyderabad.
-The lake is around 46 km^{2}, and the reservoir is around 29 km^{2}, with total level of 1,790 feet and a capacity of 3.9 tmc ft.
+The lake is around 46 km^{2}, and the reservoir is around 29 km^{2}, with total level of 545.592 metres and a capacity of 110,435.702 cubic metres.
+Osman Sagar is the largest lake in Hyderabad, in terms of total water spread area.
+It covers a significantly larger land area of 46 km^{2} and water storage capacity (around 110,435.702 cubic metres).

 History

 Osman Sagar was created by damming the Musi River in 1920, to provide an additional source of drinking water for Hyderabad and to protect the city after the Great Musi Flood of 1908.
 It was constructed during the reign of the last Nizam of Hyderabad State, Osman Ali Khan, hence the name.

 A princely guest house called Sagar Mahal, overlooking the lake and now a heritage building, was built as a summer resort of the last Nizam.
 Its location on the banks of the lake offers wonderful views.
 Telangana Tourism Department operates a resort in the building.
 The breeze of the lake is very pleasant and has been popular with the locals since Nizam's time.
 When the Nizam consulted Sri Sir M.Visheswaraya regarding the twin problems of heavy floods in monsoon and acute shortage of water during summer, the latter designed a plan for construction of a Dam which needed high engineering skills in those days.
 This simple yet elegant solution solved both problems for Hyderabad.